 Another option: kidney paired donation

-Sometimes a kidney transplant candidate has a willing living donor, but the donor is not a match.
-Kidney paired donation allows two (or more) recipients to trade donors so that each recipient can receive a kidney with a compatible blood type.
-Learn more
+A person who needs a kidney transplant has a willing living donor.
+But, the donor is not a match.
+Kidney paired donation allows people who need a kidney transplant to trade their donors.
+Each person can receive a kidney from a donor who is a match.
+Learn more.